ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

     Vector data can be converted to PyVista glyphs using the :meth:`get_pyvista_glyphs <.VectorData.get_pyvista_glyphs>` method.
 This method requires the base model mesh.

-    You can also choose a scaling factor to change the size of the vector glyphs, and a culling factor to reduce the number of glyphs plotted.
+    You can also choose a scaling factor to change the size of the vector glyphs and a culling factor to reduce the number of glyphs plotted.

     .. pyvista-plot::